swfiua/gotu/docs/abhot.rst

 Hoyle speculated that the aparent expansion would be a balanced if matter was spontaneously created at a fairly modest rate.

+Black holes were not a major focus at this time, nor was there mention of dark matter.

 By the time of Hawking, black holes had evolved from hypothetical object to indirect observation.

 Hawking was very much focussed on unifying quantum mechanics and Einstein's general relativity.
-With the big bang theory, comes the belief that at some point the universe was in such a tiny space that quantum effects must be taken into account.
+With the big bang theory, comes the belief that at some point the universe was in such a tiny space that quantum weirdness really matters.

-At the big bang, quantum effects come into the equation, so to understand the fundamental features of the universe you needed to model the very first instant of the explosion, when everything is so close and a quantum mystery.
+At the big bang, quantum effects come into the equation, so to understand the fundamentals of the universe you needed to model the very first instant of the explosion, when everything is so close quantum weirdness enters as you try to model gravity.

+Hawking shows connections between event horizons of black holes and the early moments of the universe.

-There are mathematical connections with black holes and Hawking describes how, taking quantum mechanics into account these holes can evaporate over time.
+Exploring the mathematics of both general relativity and quantum mechanics Hawking showed how black holes could evaporate over time.

-These two book give a good reminder of how new a theory the `Big Bang` theory is, and also the pace at which we are able to make new observations of the universe.
+These two books give a good reminder of how new a theory the *Big Bang* theory is, and also the pace at which we are able to make new observations of the universe during this time.

-Black holes were barely discussed by Hoyle.

-By 1988, the theory is firmly established, with observations such as the Cosmic Microwave Background having been taken as confirmation of the theory.
+By 1988, the theory is firmly established, with observations such as the `Cosmic Microwave Background`_ having been taken as confirmation of the big bang theory.
+The background is extaordinarily smooth.
+It has curious spherical resonances over vast distances.

-Hawking mentions the discovery of quasars led to Hoyle abandonning his continuous creation model.
-Quasars are highly red-shifted and so are assumed to be very distant objects of extraordinary power.
+Hawking mentions the how discovery of quasars led to Hoyle abandonning his continuous creation model.  `Quasars`_ are highly red-shifted and so are assumed to be very distant objects of extraordinary power.
 The fact that we do not see these objects nearer to us is deemed to be an indication that quasars were an earlier stage of the evolution of the universe, and hence very much further away.

-Fast forward to today, and Rourke shows how quasars could in fact be relatively close, low power objects, where the emitted radiation is red-shifted due to the intense gravitational field, in accordance with general relativity.
+Fast forward to today.
+Observational astronomy is living in a golden age with satellite observatories and gravitational wave detectors.

+In the early part of Hawking's career the dark matter problem had not yet entered the mainstream.

+It was observations of the characteristic spirals of galactic rotation curves that were not compatible with general relativity.

+The conclusion?
+There must be some magical `Dark Matter`_, carefully placed to make the galaxies spin as they do.

 Hawking's worked in theoretical physics, focussing on quantum theories of gravity, and much of the book focusses on quantum effects and notes